Stock Analysis on Net

 Total Liabilities and Shareholders’ Equity

-The sum of liabilities and shareholders’ equity grows from about 8.9 billion US$ in early 2020 to approximately 24 billion US$ by mid-2025, indicating substantial growth in the company's financial size and resources over the period.
+The combined total of liabilities and shareholders’ equity steadily increased from roughly 8.9 billion in early 2020 to nearly 24.9 billion by late 2025.
+This reflects overall growth in the company's financial size and capital structure, driven by expansion in liabilities more heavily than shareholders' equity in the later periods.